Meuse → Mosel → Rhine - The Netherlands

 • Andijk – Enkhuizen – Muiden (Compass 200° to Spar P4, Compass 201° to Spar M1)

-And any other routes we can come up with.
+And any other routes we can come up with if you want to do it more protected from wind.
 Like: Andijk - Enkhuizen - Lelystad - Almere - Muiden.

-To follow these routes, you can use a water chart app, or purchase paper water charts from the ANWB or you buy the 1800 Series for the IJsselmeer and Markermeer.
+To follow these routes (or your own to get to Den Dungen), you can use a water chart app, or purchase paper water charts from the ANWB or you buy the 1800 Series for the IJsselmeer and Markermeer.
 Our goal is to reach the Zuid-Willemsvaart after the bare minimum overnight stays.
-This means that, weather permitting, we will choose one of the two direct routes to Muiden or Amsterdam.
+This means that, weather permitting, we will prefer one of the two direct routes to Muiden or Amsterdam.

-The objective is to get to the Zuid-Willemsvaart where for us, the journey truly starts
+The objective is to get to the Zuid-Willemsvaart at Den Dungen where for us, the journey and adventure truly starts.

 Choose your route